JKaps11/JKaps11/README.md

 # 💫 About Me:
-I'm currently working on my recipes storing website using the Mern Stack
+I'm currently working on a startup where I am developing a fullstack web applicaiton with React, Typescript, Python, Fast Api, PostgreSQL, Docker, and AWS

 ## 🌐 Socials: